 After a couple is legally married, they can choose to enter into a postnuptial agreement.
-This document states what each person is entitled to receive in the event of a divorce or separation.
+Kohlmeyer Hagen, Law Office Chtd., provides legal guidance to ensure this agreement protects your property and interests.
+This contract is a legally binding document that states what each spouse is entitled to receive in the event of a divorce or separation.
+It also clarifies how property and debt will be managed, helping prevent future disputes and minimizing conflicts and costs should you divorce.

-In these instances, people might presume that the spouse with the most power could pressure the other spouse into agreeing to what may not be in their best interest.
+In these instances, people might presume that the spouse with the most power could pressure the other spouse into agreeing to terms that may not be in their best interest.
 However, it takes a dedicated marital agreements attorney to explore all options fair to the family.
-If you or your spouse are seeking control over marital assets that could be argued over later in the marriage, our Mankato postnuptial agreement lawyers should discuss this agreement with you now.
+If you or your spouse are seeking control over property or other marital assets that could be argued over later in the marriage, our Mankato family law lawyers should discuss this contract with you now.

 What Are Postnuptial Agreements?

 Our Mankato lawyers provide postnuptial agreements suitable for our client’s needs and review those presented for a spouse to sign.
-Our decades of experience and status as one of the largest family law firm’s in Southern Minnesota ensure that this stressful process protects their needs now and into the future.
+Our decades of experience and status as one of the largest family law firms in Southern Minnesota ensure that this stressful process protects their property and financial interests now and into the future.

 Family court judges can set aside a postnuptial agreement, even if both spouses sign it.
 Invalidating an agreement occurs when it is unreasonable, and a decision is heavily based on a review of the spouses’ ages, education levels, financial strengths, and health.
 Other reasons include: